 Wellington Park is managed by the Wellington Park Management Trust.
 Established through the Wellington Park Act 1993, the Trust represents the collective interests and aspirations of the land owners, stakeholders and visitors of the Park, and co-ordinates management to protect Park values.

 The Constitution and membership of the Trust are specified in the Act and includes Hobart and Glenorchy City Councils, Tasmania Parks and Wildlife Service, the Department of Primary Industries, Parks, Water and Environment, TasWater and Tourism Tasmania.

-For Wellington Park to be a special place enjoyed by all for its prominent landscape, natural and cultural diversity, and community value.
+For Wellington Park to be a special place, accessible and enjoyed by all for its prominent landscape, natural and cultural diversity, and community value.

 To preserve the natural, cultural, recreational, tourism and drinking water qualities of Wellington Park for their own value and for the safe enjoyment of all people.

 This will be achieved through outstanding management, sympathetic development and a co-operative relationship with our communities.

 The Trust co-ordinates the implementation of strategies and procedures for the Park, including the Wellington Park Management Plan.
 Read more about the Trust’s work: